The industry's only adjustable L-shaped screw-mounting bracket.

 Always install enclosure screws by hand to avoid damaging the pedal.
 A drill gun should only be used for mounting wood screws in the pedalboard deck.

 Most pedals require longer-than-stock side screws to accommodate the added thickness of the Type-L bracket and nylon spacers.
-We are currently gathering info to determine the replacement screws and spacers needed to attach brackets quickly and securely to different models.
-New hardware packs will be added to accommodate as many units as possible.
+We are currently working to assemble hardware packs for various models.
+If you need different hardware, please let us know.

 It's often possible to find a suitable screw or spacer at your local hardware store.
 When sourcing new enclosure screws, line up the threads with an original screw to ensure they match.

 This slightly more technical endeavor can be achieved using machine screws backed with a washer and nut.
 Results will be best with a drill press, quality metal drill bits, and some experience.